JELUTH/documentation/content/applications/finance/fiscal_localizations/argentina.rst

 localization, the document type includes the country in which the document is applicable (this data is created automatically when the localization module is installed).

-The information required for the :guilabel:`Document Types` is included by default so the user does not need to fill anything on this view:
+The information required for the :guilabel:`Document Types` field is included by default, so no other fields need to be completed in this view.

 .. image:: argentina/default-document-type-info.png
-   :align: center
    :alt: A list of document types in Odoo.

 .. note::
-   There are several :guilabel:`Document Types` types that are inactive by default, but can be activated as needed.
+   There are several :guilabel:`Document Types` that are inactive by default, but they can be activated as needed.

 Letters